 Counterparty risk is managed according to the principle that our liquidity must be placed securely and in a manner, which is as diversified as possible.
 While the Bank tries to generate some income from these assets, the overriding objective is to ensure secure placement and timely availability, i.e. risk considerations predominate.
-For this reason, we only work with carefully selected, reliable banks which normally have high credit ratings, we typically place our money for short terms (up to one month, but typically shorter) and we use only a very limited number of simple financial instruments.
+For this reason, we only work with carefully selected, reliable banks which normally have high credit ratings, we typically place our money for short terms and we use only a very limited number of simple financial instruments.

 Issuer risk is likewise managed according to these principles.
-ProCredit Bank is prohibited from engaging in speculative trading.
+ProCredit Bank does not engage in speculative trading.
 As a matter of principle, only highly liquid papers are bought by the Bank, typically with a maximum maturity of one year.
 Liquidity in local currency is predominantly invested in the papers of the NBG or bonds issued by the Ministry of Finance of Georgia.
 EUR or USD, on the other hand, are generally placed with banks in the OECD countries.
 The impact of market price changes on the Bank is limited.
-The reasons are that the volume of securities is rather low, their maturities are short and issuers are carefully selected based on conservative risk criteria.
+The reasons are that their maturities are short and issuers are carefully selected based on conservative risk criteria.